jcontini/agentos-integrations/README.md

 ### Actions

-Operations a plugin can perform.
+Operations an app can perform.
 Two modes:

 | Mode | When | AI Behavior |
 |------|------|-------------|